 Finally, it’s time to write an outline for your posts.
 You can create outlines as far in advance as you want.
 You could outline your blog posts for the next six months, or you can just outline the next one.
 It’s up to you.

-The more detailed your outline is, though, the easier it will be when it’s time to actually write the post.
+The more detailed your outline is, the easier it will be when it’s time actually to write the post.